OpenIPC/aviateur/README.md

   vcpkg path.
 - **WSL2**: If you are trying to run Aviateur inside WSL2, you will need to map the USB adapter using `usbipd`.
   See [wsl-map-usb.md](wsl-map-usb.md) for details.
-- **Latency**: Ensure you are using a high-quality USB cable and a USB 3.0 port for the RTL8812AU adapter.

 ## 🚧 Roadmap